Sytronik/pyin-rs/README.md

 cargo build -F build-binary[,blas] --release ./target/release/pyin <input_file> <output_npy_file> <fmin> <fmax> --frame_ms <frame length in miliseconds>
 ```

-#### Note

-- Supported audio files: the same as [Creak](https://crates.io/crates/creak) crate.
-  - Multi-channel audio files are supported.
-- output file: npy file contains the output ndarray with
-  - shape: (4, no. of channels in input audio, no. of frames)
-  - [0, :, :]: timestamp [sec]
-  - [1, :, :]: f0 array [Hz]
-  - [2, :, :]: voiced flag(1.0 for voiced, 0.0 for unvoiced) array
-  - [3, :, :]: voiced probability array
-- If "-" is used as the output filename, the app will send output data to stdout.

 ### Example using pYIN as a C shared library